tmrttmrt/ComRpc/readme.md

-A lightweight Arduino to C# serial RPC library.
+A lightweight Arduino to C# serial or TCP/IP socket RPC library.

 The transfer is not the most efficient, but more lightweight than json.
-Numeric types are transfered in the decimal ASCII representation. char* is transfered in a custom escaped string.
+Numeric types are transfered in the decimal ASCII representation. char* is transfered in a custom escaped string format.

 Usage